tjorvi/subshell/README.md

 Something along the lines of `docker compose up -d && SUBSHELL_ROOT=.
 SUBSHELL_PROMPT="[$(pwd | basename) dev shell]" subshell ; docker compose down` will help beautifully with that.

+## Environment & secrets management

+Subshell can load local secrets into your shell environment safely and portably, without touching your prompt scripts.

+Why this matters:
+- Share one set of local secrets across multiple projects (no duplication).
+- Stop leaking .env files to LLMs/agents: moving secrets out of your project directory prevents accidental uploads.

+Quick how:
+- Add `environment=...` lines to a `.subshell` in your project root.
+- Use config names (shared across projects) or file paths (project-local).
+Later entries override earlier ones.
+- Missing files print a prominent warning and the subshell still starts.

+Quick example:

+`.subshell` (in your project root):

+environment=dev
+environment=./secrets.local
+environment=config:overrides

+Then run `subshell` and your environment will include variables from those files.

 ## Configuration

 - SUBSHELL_PROMPT: The label to display.
 Defaults to `subshell` if unset.
 If set to an empty string, no prefix is injected (you can still use `$SUBSHELL_OUTSIDE` in your own prompt logic).
 - SUBSHELL_ROOT: Optional project root.
 Resolved to an absolute path.
 You’re “inside” when `$PWD` equals or is under this root; otherwise “outside”.
+If `SUBSHELL_ROOT` is unset and a `.subshell` file exists in `$PWD`, then `$PWD` is used as the root for this session and `SUBSHELL_ROOT` is set in the launched subshell.

 ## Supported shells